ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 {{ ydb-short-name }} uses a modification of the [DPHyp](https://www.researchgate.net/publication/47862092_Dynamic_Programming_Strikes_Back) algorithm to search for the best join order.
 DPHyp is a modern dynamic programming algorithm for query optimization that avoids enumerating unnecessary alternatives and allows you to optimize plans with `JOIN` operators, complex predicates, and even `GROUP BY` and `ORDER BY` operators.

-### Cost Estimation Function
+### Cost estimation function

-In order to compare plans, we need to estimate their costs.
-Cost Function estimates the time and resources it takes to execute an operation in {{ ydb-short-name }}.
-The main parameters of the cost function are estimates of the input data size for each operator and the size of its result.
-These estimates are made based on statistics collected from {{ ydb-short-name }} tables, as well as an analysis of the plan itself.
+To compare plans, the optimizer needs to estimate their costs.
+The cost function estimates the time and resources required to execute an operation in {{ ydb-short-name }}.
+The primary parameters of the cost function are estimates of the input data size for each operator and the size of its output.
+These estimates are based on statistics collected from {{ ydb-short-name }} tables, along with an analysis of the plan itself.

-### Statistics for the Cost Based Optimizer {#statistics}
+### Statistics for the cost-based optimizer {#statistics}

-Cost Based Optimizer uses table statistics and individual column statistics. {{ ydb-short-name }} collects and maintains statistics in the background.
-You can force statistics collection using the [ANALYZE](../yql/reference/syntax/analyze.md) command.
+The cost-based optimizer relies on table statistics and individual column statistics. {{ ydb-short-name }} collects and maintains these statistics in the background.
+You can manually force statistics collection using the [ANALYZE](../yql/reference/syntax/analyze.md) query.

-Current set of table statistics:
+The current set of table statistics includes:

 * Number of records
 * Table size in bytes

-Current set of column statistics:
+The current set of column statistics includes:

 * [Count-min sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch)

-Current cost optimization levels
+### Cost optimization levels

-In {{ ydb-short-name }}, you can set the cost optimization level via pragma [CostBasedOptimizationLevel](../yql/reference/syntax/pragma.md#costbasedoptimizationlevel).
+In {{ ydb-short-name }}, you can configure the cost optimization level via the [CostBasedOptimizationLevel](../yql/reference/syntax/pragma.md#costbasedoptimizationlevel) pragma.